platformsh/platformsh-docs/docs/src/overview/build-deploy.md

 Each time you push a change to your app through Git or activate an [environment](../administration/web/environments.md), your app goes through a process to be built and deployed.
-If your app is redeployed with no changes, the output of the previous build and deploy process is used.
+If your app is redeployed with no changes to its codebase, the output of the previous build and deploy process is reused.

 The build process looks through the configuration files in your repository and assembles the necessary containers.
 The deploy process makes those containers live, replacing any previous versions, with minimal interruption in service.